haitham1484/CodePath/README.md

 - [x] switch button functionality "remembers" default option when transitioning back in forth between apps/ homescreen/maincontroller
 - [x] split option funtionality implemented to calulate the bill amount across multiple parties/individuals
 - [x] contributed some sense of humor to the project by leaving a kind reminder at the bottom for the user
+- [x] added a settings screen with a nifty tool/settings icon
+- [x] image manipualtion using graphics
+- [x] used some CLEAVER yet simple math to "split" the tip total amount and represent that on the screen

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 <img src='http://i.imgur.com/57YY0bY.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />